Operation Snow White: Aftermath and trial

 Meisner and Wolfe were given cover stories by the Guardian's Office.
 On the last day of June, Gerald Wolfe was arrested.
 Wolfe was charged with "the use and possession of a forged official pass of the United States."
 The day after Wolfe's arrest, Mary Sue Hubbard wrote a letter to Weigand ordering him to keep her abreast of the situation.
 Hubbard also conversed with Mo Budlong and Richard Weigand about Wolfe's arrest, cover story, and subsequent plan to destroy evidence linking Wolfe and Meisner to Scientology.

 At the end of July a judge decided that the case against Wolfe warranted an investigation by a grand jury.
-A week later the judge issued an arrest warrant for Meisner, who, at the time, was being hidden in LA.
+A week later the judge issued an arrest warrant for Meisner, who, at the time, was being hidden in Los Angeles.
 The FBI was able to connect him to Scientology.
 By January 1977, it was becoming increasingly likely that Scientology would be unable to escape Operation Snow White without serious penalty.
 Though Meisner was still in hiding, he was growing increasingly anxious about the situation.
 By April, Meisner wanted to surrender to the authorities.
 Meisner was quickly put under the control of several guards.

 On May 13, Gerald Wolfe entered a guilty plea.
 Later in the month, Meisner escaped his captors, only to be convinced to rejoin the GO the following day.

 In June, Wolfe, after being sentenced to probation and community service, testified before the Grand Jury.
 Instead of the truth, Wolfe told the latest incarnation of his cover story.
 Several days later Meisner would again escape his captors, though this time he would contact the FBI.
 Meisner was eventually taken to Washington, where he agreed to plead guilty to a five-year conspiracy felony and cooperate with the Grand Jury.

 On July 8, the FBI raided Church of Scientology locations in Los Angeles, Hollywood and Washington, D.C.
 The Los Angeles raid involved 156 FBI agents, the most that had ever been used in a single raid.
 It lasted 21 hours and filled a 16-ton truck with documents and other items.